 have significant activity when applied 2 to 3 days after spores of EFB

 were applied to young hazelnut seedlings.

 Procure has not shown a plant growth regulation (PGR) effect on

-hazelnuts even though it is in the same chemical class as Orbit.
+hazelnuts even though it is in the same chemical class as Tilt.
 Leaves

 on Procure treated trees apear to have the same size and color as

 Another mix of two effective products against EFB - Abound (azoxystrobin, FRAC group 11) and

 difenconazole (FRAC group 3).
 Both FRAC groups have worked well against EFB.
 Testing of rates from 7 to 14 fl

 oz/100 gal water averaged 91% control in 5 trials.
 The only problem with using combination materials is that you

 must switch to a different chemistry after 2 applications.
 The only other chemistries to alternate with would be